Flood Prone Zones

 No. The $5 application fee for permit hunts on WMAs are nontransferrable and nonrefundable.
 Hunting licenses also are nontransferrable and nonrefundable.

-AGFC biologists monitor set river gauges periodically throughout the day and make a determination at 3 p.m. to close or open a flood prone zone.
-The closure of a zone becomes effective 24 hours after that decision is made (3 p.m. the next day).
-An area opens to deer hunting again immediately on the established river gauges reaching the opening criteria (no 24-hour delay is necessary).
+AGFC biologists monitor set river gauges periodically throughout the day and these gauges determine when to close or open a flood prone zone.
+AGFC staff will provide updates to the website and the AGFC wildlife hotline by 3 p.m. daily.
+The closure of a flood prone zone becomes effective at midnight for the next day's hunt.
+An area opens to deer hunting again immediately on the established river gauges reaching the opening criteria (no delay is necessary).

 No. All deer hunting, no matter which method used, is closed during flood prone zone closures.